 After reading countless articles, 6 podcasts and many hours on YouTube I decided to try to break down Olympus into baby steps.

 This is a long article.
 But we are not looking at a simple product people.
 If you want Olympus crypto explained well then please read carefully.
 I will walk you through the key crypto concepts you need in order to fully grasp how Olympus crypto works.

-I hope this will help you make the mental leap to wrapping your head around Olympus DAO and its OHM token.
+I hope this explanation will help you make the mental leap to wrapping your head around Olympus DAO and its OHM token.